 Elective courses (17 credits)

-Dissertation research (17 credits)
+Dissertation research (up to 17 credits)

 - At least one semester of any three of the following topical areas: chemistry, biological sciences, physics, and calculus.